 Judges are happiest when the parties work out their issues themselves.
-In order to promote this, the Court may turn to different forms of dispute resolution, known as ADR, such as:
+In order to promote this, the Court may turn to different forms of ADR, such as:

-Mediation - The parties sit down with a neutral third party who tries to help the parties reach an agreement regarding parenting time and custody of the minor children.

-- It is non-binding and anything that occurs or is said in mediation is confidential.
+Mediation - parties sit down with a neutral third party who tries to help the parties reach an agreement regarding parenting time and custody of the minor children.
+It is non-binding and anything that occurs or is said in mediation is confidential.

-Limited Case Management - Process where the parties meet with a trained third party who, upon interviewing the parties, looking at evidence, and interviewing witnesses, makes recommendations to the Court on who the children should live with and the other parties' parenting time based on statutory factors.
+Limited Case Management - process where the parties meet with a trained third party who, upon interviewing the parties, looking at evidence, and interviewing witnesses, makes recommendations to the Court on who the children should live with and the other parties' parenting time based on statutory factors.